Mikael Asikainen is a Finnish cartographer and map-artist with a bachelor’s degree in Geography

 I can’t remember a time when I wasn’t interested in maps.
 I’ve also always liked to adapt what I see in maps and atlases to create maps of my own imaginary places.

 I drew my first fictional maps when I was eight years old.
 I have continued that as a hobby ever since, always trying for as realistic places as possible.
 My interest in geography led me to study it at university.
 I finished my Bachelor’s in 2016, and I’m currently writing my master’s thesis about shortcuts.

 A turning point came in 2017, when I realised drawing maps is something I’d like to do for a living.
 I created the Orbigraphia Instagram account and started using better pens, trying new styles and testing how to make my maps look more realistic, detailed and professional.
-In 2019 the Orbigraphia website was launched.
+I started working as a self-employed mapmaker in October 2019.

 I have a lot of experience from digital cartography, but I’ve always drawn fictional maps by hand.
 There’s a special feel to maps made with ink on paper.
 I’ve always liked maps of all styles and scales, and as a mapmaker I also want to be able to draw maps of all kinds – of different kinds of places, both fictional and real.

 The word Orbigraphia is a combination of two latin words – orbis (circle, sphere, the world) and graphia (art, technique, field of study).
 Put together, orbigraphia can be translated as “a study of circles”, or “the art of making worlds”.